 These character-building tools - along with perseverance, the desire to play fairly and grace in winning and losing - further the school’s goal of fostering individual growth and physical activity, which lead to mental and physical health.
 The Braves compete in the Trinity League, recognized as the most competitive league in California.

 St. John Bosco High School competes in the Trinity League, which is recognized as the most competitive league in California and, arguably, the nation.
 We have traveled to play varsity contests in Hawaii, Oregon, Nevada, Arizona, Utah, Florida, New Jersey, Missouri, Massachusetts, Ohio, Washington DC, Illinois, South Carolina and Minnesota.
-We currently have earned 119 league championships, 14 CIF team championships, 2 So Cal Regional championships, 8 State championships and 1 National title.
-We also have 425 All-CIF (22 CIF Players of the Year), 58 All-State (13 state champions, 4 State players of the Year) and 32 All-American Student-Athletes (9 Individual National Champions, 2 National players of the Year).
-We offer 13 CIF-sponsored sports comprising of 39 separate teams.
+We currently have earned 123 league championships, 18 CIF team championships, 2 So Cal Regional championships, 8 State championships and 1 National title.
+We also have 451 All-CIF (23 CIF Players of the Year), 64 All-State (14 state champions, 4 State players of the Year) and 34 All-American Student-Athletes (9 Individual National Champions, 2 National players of the Year).
+We offer 13 CIF-sponsored sports comprising of 37 separate teams.
 In addition, we have 2 club sports.
-80% of our student population participates in one or more of our sports, and six of our 13 CIF-sponsored sports are "non-cut," giving all student-athletes an opportunity to participate.
-In 2016-17, all 13 of our CIF Sports were named All Academic CIF with each varsity team’s GPA above a 3.0.
+75% of our student population participated in one or more of our sports, and six of our 13 CIF-sponsored sports are "non-cut," giving all students an opportunity to participate.
+In 2017-18, all 13 of our CIF Sports were named All Academic CIF with each varsity team’s GPA above a 3.0.
 Our varsity teams boasted 217 scholar-athletes and had 71 student-athletes earn a TGPA of 4.0 or better (35% of all student-athletes with a 4.0+ GPA).
 Out of 101 senior student-athletes, the class of 2017 had 24 student-athletes continue intercollegiate athletics on a scholarship, which is 24%.
 National average is 1%.

 At all times, the program is complementary and supportive of the Salesian Educational System, which emphasizes the concepts of teaching and serving youth while incorporating the all-important tenants of religion, reason and loving kindness.